 Andrew has had a regular meditation practice since he was 17 years old.
 He trained in the Theravāda Buddhist tradition, including both vipassanā and samatha meditation, and also has experience of Transcendental Meditation, Mantra Meditation, Kirtan, and Christian Contemplative practices.
 His early practice was most influenced by Godwin Samararatne, Sister Uttama, Ven.
-Vajiragnana Nayaka Thera, Mother Sayamagyi, and the monastic sangha at Amaravati.
-Since reconnecting with the Christian tradition his personal practice has been influenced by the teachings of the desert fathers, the Ignatian tradition, Benedictine monasticism, and the English and European mystics.
+Vajiragnana Nayaka Thera (all from the Sinhalese tradition); Mother Sayamagyi (Burmese U Ba Khin tradition); and the monastic sangha at Amaravati (Thai Forest tradition).
+Since reconnecting with Christianity his personal practice has been influenced by the teachings of the desert fathers, the Ignatian tradition, Benedictine monasticism, and the English and European mystics.

 He has taught meditation to groups, on retreat, and to individuals since 1997.
 He has been principal teacher for the Vipassanā Fellowship, which pioneered online meditation courses, for more than 20 years.
 He is developing courses for Contemplative Faith.